 Caring for your first lawn is a great feeling.
-The grass under your feet is in your hands, but now you need to learn how to master lawn maintenance to see your plans for lush, thick turf and backyard entertaining come true.
-Take on your lawn one task at a time, and work through the lawn care basics.
+You've worked toward this moment, and now the grass under your feet is in your hands.
+By learning how to care for your first lawn, you can see your plans for lush, thick turf and backyard entertaining come true.
+Take on your lawn one task at a time, and work through these lawn care basics.
 Here's how to start and where to go from there:

-You can take accurate samples yourself.
+You can take accurate soil samples yourself.
 Include separate samples for problem spots, such as bare areas or sections with unwanted lawn moss.
-Let the lab know you're testing lawn areas, so recommendations are tailored to get your lawn on track for your plans.
+Let the lab know you're testing lawn areas; they can tailor recommendations to get your lawn on track for your plans.

 With test results in hand, turn recommendations into projects.
 Correct problems now; don't risk repeats.
 Use soil amendments according to lab recommendations to improve your lawn's potential.
 Lime, for example, restores balance to soil pH so grasses can draw on available nutrients.